Murders of Claudia Maupin and Oliver Northup: Murders

-According to Marsh's confession, on the night of April 13, 2013, after years of homicidal urges, he had "had enough."
+According to Marsh's confession, on the night of April 13, 2013, after years of homicidal urges, he had "had enough".
 Marsh, then 15, decided to live out his violent fantasies and kill someone.
-Marsh extensively planned the murders--he taped the bottom of his shoes so that he would not leave behind footprints and he wore gloves to avoid leaving fingerprints or DNA.
+Marsh extensively planned the murders—he taped the bottom of his shoes so that he would not leave behind footprints and he wore gloves to avoid leaving fingerprints or DNA.
 He also wore all black clothing and a black face mask and armed himself with a six-inch Buck knife.
 On April 14, between 2:00 a.m. and 3:00 a.m., he left his mother's house and roamed the streets of Davis searching for a home with open doors or windows.
-According to Marsh's confession, he checked between 40 or 50 homes for open windows or doors.
+According to Marsh's confession, he checked between 40 and 50 homes for open windows or doors.
 He finally found an open window at Maupin and Northup's condo, which was two doors down from his father's residence.
 He sliced open the screen, climbed through the open window, and waited in the living room until he heard snoring sounds coming from the master bedroom.
 He followed the snoring sounds to the bedroom, where he found Maupin and Northup asleep.